 You can register for NCTS online.
 A PIN is sent to the managing director of the business, and can then be used to activate the NCTS online account.
 Once registered, you can set up other users within your organisation.

 All users of HMRC online services must first hold an online Government Gateway account.
 Register for an online account.

 The first individual in an organisation who registers for an account and then enrols for an online service becomes an ‘administrative user’ for that organisational group.

-If you register for NCTS through the HMRC portal you won’t be able to set up other peer users - you’ll only be able to set up assistant users.
-So if you intend to set up more than one peer user, you should carry out your registration and service enrolment for HMRC online services through the government Gateway website.
+If you register for NCTS through the HMRC portal you’ll not be able to set up other peer users - you’ll only be able to set up assistant users.
+So if you intend to set up more than one peer user, you should carry out your registration and service enrolment for HMRC online services through the Government Gateway website.